-The four-day festival has become a key event in the culinary world in South Florida and beyond over the past two decades, and over the past two decades, the festival has raised millions for the Chaplin School of Hospitality & Tourism Management at Florida International University and gives its students real-life culinary and event experience throughout the weekend.
+The four-day festival has become a key event in the culinary world in South Florida and beyond over the past two decades, raising millions for the Chaplin School of Hospitality & Tourism Management at Florida International University and giving its students real-life culinary and event experience throughout the weekend.

 Here’s everything you need to know about what to bring, what to wear, and all the events available for every appetite and budget.

-Events span more than three counties, from as far south as Kendall all the way up to Hallandale Beach.
+Events span more than two counties, from as far south as Coconut Grove up to Hallandale Beach.
 But staying true to its name, many big events still happen in South Beach and its general vicinity.

 While being on time is something most people have never heard of in South Florida, note that the events begin and end precisely when they say they will.
 If an event is over at 10 p.m., don't think that at 10:01 p.m., you’ll be able to grab that one last drink.
 Speaking of drinks, taking them out the door after an event is severely frowned upon and could even get someone in trouble.

 Getting There, the Elements, and What to Bring

 Ladies, do everyone a favor and leave the high heels at home for any event on the beach.
 (Most marquee events are held there.)
 Inevitably, your shoes will be ruined because you’ll spend the whole night sinking into the sand — not a good look.
 Sandals are your best option.

 Now, this is important: Do not leave home without an ID to show you are of age because someone will ask you for it at some point.
 And don’t forget to bring your ticket!
 No ticket, no entry.
 Period.
-And finally — and maybe most important — bring a stockpile of wet wipes and antacids to the festival because you will eat a lot.
+And finally — and maybe most important — get a stockpile of wet wipes and antacids to the festival because you will eat a lot.
 Thank us later.